Melhefnawi/Restaurant-Booking/README.md

 Under the information section are two buttons, ' booking' and ' Menus'.
 These buttons will allow the user a quick way to the respective pages if they wish to make a booking or view the restaurants active menus.

-The last section of the home page contains a google map, marking the location of the restaurant and the opening hours of the restaurant.
-This will allow the user to locate the restaurant and operating times.

 ![Hero Image](docs/readme_images/homepage.JPG)

-Implementation:

-**Footer**

-A footer has been added to the bottom of the site, this contains a Twitter and Facebook link so that users can follow the restaurant on social media if they want to keep up to date with special offers not advertised on the website.
-These icons have aria-labels added to ensure users with assistive screen reading technology know what the purpose of the links are for.
-They also open in new tabs as they lead users away from the site.

-Implementation:

 **Menu Page**